privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     This is a recommended read for adtechs who would opt for GCP.

   * [System design][56]
     This provides detailed design of Bidding and Auction services.

+  * [Event level reporting][135]
+    This provides the detailed design of event level reporting url generation with Bidding and Auction services.

 ### Server productionisation documents